dssg/diogenes/doc/user_guide/index.rst

 Diogenes is a set of tools designed to make common machine learning tasks easier.
 Diogenes is divided into several parts:

-* :mod:`diogenes.read` provides tools for reading data from external sources into Diogenes' preferred Numpy
+* :doc:`read` provides tools for reading data from external sources into Diogenes' preferred Numpy
   `structured array <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_
   format.
-* :mod:`diogenes.display` provides tools for summarizing data and the performance of trained classifiers.
+* :doc:`display` provides tools for summarizing data and the performance of trained classifiers.
 * :mod:`diogenes.modify` provides tools for manipulating arrays and generating features.